WWE Legends of WrestleMania: Roster

 The game features 38 playable characters by default, and 4 non-playable managers, while match commentary is provided by Jim Ross and Jerry Lawler.
 Players could extend the roster by choosing the "Import WWE SmackDown vs. Raw 2009" option on the main menu.
 This would import most of the male characters from SvR 09 into the game.
 Unlockable characters would only be available if they had been previously unlocked in SvR 09, but female and downloadable content characters could not be imported.
 Each imported character had a unique moves set designed specifically for the WWE Legends of WrestleMania game.
 These moves sets became available automatically in "Create-A-Moves-Set" mode.
 This function required SvR 09 to be loaded onto the console's internal memory, but once imported, the characters remained permanently unlocked in WWE Legends of WrestleMania.
 Players did not need to retain the SvR 09 game files on the internal memory in order to retain the characters.
-Big Daddy V, Chuck Palumbo, Elijah Burke, Hornswoggle, Lance Cade, Masked Man, Paul London, Tony, Trevor Murdoch and all the DLC characters could not be imported.
+Big Daddy V, Chuck Palumbo, Elijah Burke, Hornswoggle, Lance Cade, Masked Man, Paul London, Tony, Trevor Murdoch, Divas, and all the DLC characters could not be imported.

 Players could also create their own custom characters in "Create-A-WWE-Legend" mode.
 Alternatively, they could also import user-created characters from SvR 09 save files.
 If the "Import WWE SmackDown vs. Raw 2009" function had been used, it made most entrance animations, videos and theme music from this edition available in the "Create-An-Entrance" modes.